Last Updated on February 7, 2023

-Over four days we stayed at two unique St. Lucia accommodations, couples-only romantic resorts, toured three others and enjoyed some of the best cuisine in the Caribbean.
+Over four days we stayed at a unique St. Lucia accommodation, in fact, two couples-only romantic resorts, toured three others and enjoyed some of the best cuisine in the Caribbean.

-Our first stop was at the all-inclusive Rendezvous Resort, on the west coast just north of the St. Lucia capital, Castries.
+Our first St. Lucia accommodation was at the all-inclusive Rendezvous Resort, on the west coast just north of the St. Lucia capital, Castries.
 This locally owned boutique hotel recently celebrated its 50th anniversary but has kept its charm and high level of service.

 There’s excellent wi-fi in all the suites but the dining rooms and most public areas are not Internet friendly.
 “Too many couples spend their dinner time on their smart phones,” Yhasmine said.
 “We want to encourage conversation and togetherness.”

 The concept seemed to work because we saw couples chatting together, swimming together or enjoying champagne together in the nightly tasting room or on the beach at sunset with saxophone accompaniment.

 Luxury Between the Pitons